William McMaster Murdoch: Legacy

-Shortly after the sinking of the Titanic, the New York Herald published a story about Rigel, a dog reportedly owned by Murdoch who saved some of the survivors from the sinking.
+Shortly after the sinking of the Titanic, The New York Herald published a story about Rigel, a dog reportedly owned by Murdoch who saved some of the survivors from the sinking.
 While the story was widely reproduced, contemporary analyses cast doubt on whether the dog actually existed.

 In Murdoch's hometown of Dalbeattie, a memorial fund was created for the high school.
 Residents of the town objected to the depiction of Murdoch in the 1997 film Titanic and requested an apology.
 In April 1998, representatives from the film studio Twentieth Century Fox presented a £5,000 cheque for the memorial fund, but did not offer a formal apology.
 The film's director, James Cameron, said that his depiction of Murdoch was not meant to be negative.
 In 2004, he tentatively said that "it was probably a mistake" to portray a specific person and could understand the family's objections.

-In April 2012, Premier Exhibitions announced that it had identified Murdoch's belongings from a prior expedition to the wreck of the Titanic in 2000.
+In April 2012, Premier Exhibitions announced that it had identified Murdoch's belongings from a previous expedition to the wreck of the Titanic in 2000.
 There was a toiletry kit with Murdoch's initials embossed on it, a spare White Star Line officer's button, a straight razor, a shoe brush, a smoking pipe, and a pair of long johns.
 The items were recovered by David Concannon, Ralph White and Anatoly Sagalevitch, diving in the Russian submersible Mir 1 in July 2000.